decasia/public-anthropology-2017/presentations/11 - saso to sansco.md

 # Learning about boredom

 "My student was polite enough to look attentive but in my honest opinion, I don’t think she was particularly interested.
 She nodded and smiled as I spoke but it seemed to me that she didn’t feel that the topic was particularly important."

----

-# Learning about history

-"It feels like even with what is being taught within lectures feels as if the past of apartheid is never being left behind, and that we are not moving forward as a nation because of the constant bringing back of the evil deeds of the past which this generation had no part to play in."

----

-# Learning about being split

-"In South Africa, the debate surrounding decolonisation and white supremacy is a very sensitive debate.
-The opinions on these topics are split quite drastically.
-The topic I chose to address in the teaching assignment was the class dynamic, and the absence of a complete inclusive class structure...
-The study of anthropology is doing more harm in the society, than good.
-It divides the races even more, creating either far leftist ideologies or infuriating rightists."

----

-# Learning about being split

-"There is no engagement besides white guilt that is expressed when discussing such content due to the propaganda that is infused by the dominant white hetero-patriarchal system within most spheres of the Stellenbosch student community."

----

-# Learning about being split

-"However the only negative that I would mention is in regards to how tiring and exhausting it was to educate a white liberal, on why the request of transcending race is impossible ... is to negate its impact on the lives of numerous people."

----

-# What do we do about being split?